Medicine Overview of Redfast Tablet

 How to use Redfast Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Redfast 100mg Tablet with food.
+Redfast 100mg Tablet is to be taken with food.

 How Redfast Tablet works